sidg75/tds-project1/README.md

 - [Quiz ID: Sydney:100](https://tools-in-data-science.pages.dev/project1)
 - **Roll No#** 22f3003031

-This project involved scraping GitHub's user and repositories data via API, for data analysis
+This project involved scraping GitHub's user and repositories data via API, for analysis

 ## 1. How did I scraped the data?
 Invoked GitHub APIs, using Collab(python), to scrape user and repository information.
-The data was collected and stored in CSV files for further analysis in Google Sheets.
+The data was collected and stored into two CSV files for further analysis in Google Sheets

 ## 2. Interesting and Surprising facts I found after analysing the data
 - **Quality over quantity?**: Many high-profile users have a very low number of repositories despite a large follower count